T22026-COIT20246-Project-30-MM/DST-Group-1/plan.md

 - Week 6: Meet and go through the assignment requirements and notes we have taken.
 Prepare a plan for future weeks.
 Assumptions to be completed
 - Week 7: Hans to setup the Network in Open WRT.
 Graham to complete IP Addressing Requirements
 - Week 8: Hans to complete Firewall Rules.
 Graham to complete the Network Diagram
 - Week 9: Harden the WRT system.
 Capture and Analyse Network Traffic.
-Allocation TBD
-- Week 10: Risk Assessment.
-Allocation TBD
+- Week 10: Risk Assessment and security Controls, Written Report and Reflections
-- Week 11: Reflection, written report and recorded demonstration.
-Allocation TBD
+- Week 11: Recorded demonstration.

 ## Schedule - WIP